weshowe/CSI2120-Assignments/README.md

 # CSI2120-Assignments
 Assignments/Labs for the University of Ottawa course CSI2120 (Programming Paradigms)

+Labs: Lab assignments.
+Contains instructions for each lab, with source code files in the 'src' directories.

 Knapsack Problem: Solutions to the Knapsack Problem, written in 4 languages (Java, Go, Prolog, Scheme)

 ->Java Version